 - Inscrutable Aliens: The short-story "Savior" starts 20 Minutes in the Future, when an alien ship lands in Minnesota and...just sits there, completely inert and quiet, protected by an impenetrable force field, for the next three centuries.
 Civilization experiences a minor collapse, and then bounces back better than ever, and still the ship just sits.
 It isn't until researchers in China create the first quantum-based artificial intelligence that the ship suddenly takes action and steals the AI, apparently to protect it.
 But we still have no idea how to communicate with it or any real idea of what its motivations might be.

 - In Your Nature to Destroy Yourselves: Invoked in An Alien Light: an alien race is puzzled that humanity didn't blow itself up before getting into space, despite being competitive.
 They must find an answer while humanity is blasting them into space dust.

-- Language Of Truth: The Probability: Space series has a race that experiences a consensual, shared reality, and can't say things that disagree with the consensus.
+- Language of Truth: The Probability series has a race that experiences a consensual, shared reality, and can't say things that disagree with the consensus.
 It's not so much that they can't lie—but they can't lie unless they all believe the lie.

 - Our Zombies Are Different: In Dogs, the virus only affects dogs.

 - Panspermia: In Crossfire, this is (or at least is suggested to be) the reason why planets around nearby stars have DNA-based life.
 Which tends to make things easier for settlers.
 However, it's shown not to be universal when a plant-like, spacefaring alien species is encountered which is not DNA-based.